gcla/termshark/docs/FAQ.md

 ```

 then parsing the output into a nested collection of Go maps, and serializing it to `$XDG_CONFIG_CACHE/tsharkfieldsv2.gob.gz`.

+Termshark also uses the `capinfos` binary to compute the information displayed via the menu "Analysis -> Capture file properties". `capinfos` is typically distributed with tshark.

 ## How can I make termshark run without root?